Georgi Tancev, PhD

 Summary

-Fig. 1: Schema of a batch cooling crystallization of paracetamol
+Fig. 1: Batch cooling crystallization diagram of paracetamol.